-Although interview prep is always valuable, you also need a strategy for applying to additional MBA programs in Round 2.
+Although interview prep is always valuable, you also need a strategy for applying to additional MBA programs in Round 2 in case things don’t work out as you had hoped.
 Here are some tips to help you begin this process.

 1. Get ready to be disappointed.

-Soon, you will learn whether you landed an interview or not.
-Even if you know the numbers—with some schools only awarding an interview to one-in-three or even one-in-five or applicants—not getting an interview still stings.
-That is why now is the time to have a Round 2 application strategy in place, if only to lessen the pain by knowing you are already working on Plan B.
+Soon you will learn whether you landed an interview or not.
+Even if you know the numbers—with some schools awarding an interview to only one in three or even one in five applicants—not getting an interview still stings.
+That is why now is the time to have a Round 2 application strategy in place, if only to lessen the disappointment by knowing you are already working on Plan B.